BIBB

 If this is your first time working with APIs in Power BI, I recommend you check the article “Power Query Web.Contents cheat sheet walkthrough”.

-When working with #PowerBI and #SharePoint, if you run into long load or time-out issues, it's probably time to start using SharePoint's API, as it is a better alternative.
-Using SP's API can dramatically reduce load times from several minutes to seconds, making it less prone to time-outs.
+When working with Power BI and SharePoint, if you run into long load or time-out issues, it’s probably time to start using SharePoint’s API, as it is a better alternative.
+Using SharePoint’s API can dramatically reduce load times from several minutes to seconds, making it less prone to time-outs.

 • More control over the data: Using the SharePoint API allows users more control over the data they access.
-This is because the API will enable users to specify the SharePoint list or library they want to access and the columns they want to use.
+This is because the API enables users to specify the SharePoint list or library they want to access and the columns they want to use.
 In contrast, the SharePoint list connector automatically pulls in all the data from a SharePoint list or library.

 • Improved performance: The SharePoint API allows users to select only the data they want to use.
 It can be faster and more efficient than the SharePoint list connector.
 This is because the connector will pull in all the data from the SharePoint list or library, which can take longer and use more resources.

-• More flexibility: The SharePoint API allows users to access data from multiple SharePoint lists and libraries within a single Power BI dataset.
+• More flexibility: The SharePoint API allows users to access data from multiple SharePoint lists and libraries within a single Power BI semantic model.
 This can be useful for combining data from different sources and creating more complex reports and dashboards.
 In contrast, the SharePoint list connector will only allow users to access data from one SharePoint list or library at a time.

 • Higher technical knowledge required: The SharePoint API requires more technical expertise than the SharePoint list connector.
 This is because the API requires users to specify the exact endpoint they want to access, which can be complex and requires a good understanding of how the API works.
 In contrast, the SharePoint list connector is more user-friendly and requires less technical knowledge.